 Adult Protective Services (APS) investigates and substantiates vulnerable adult abuse, neglect, and exploitation (ANE) cases.
 The frontline social service agency also refers or provides needed services to ANE victims.
-Outcomes of APS has been scarce, with definitions of out-San Francisco, Napa, and Montana APS have partnered with researchers and their IT vendor to measure changes of ANE harm from case investigation (pretest) to case closure (posttest) using standardized measures called the Identification, Services, and Outcomes (ISO) Matrix.
+Outcomes of APS has been scarce, with definitions of outcomes varying from study to study.
+Using a pretest-posttest design, overly protective measures that significantly reduce the person's San Francisco, Napa, and Montana APS have partnered with researchers and their IT vendor to measure changes of ANE harm from case investigation (pretest) to case closure (posttest) using standardized measures called the Identification, Services, and Outcomes (ISO) Matrix.
 The ISO Matrix is an assessment tool that defines indicators of abuse and interventions in order to increase consistency of APS practice.
-Researchers found that referrals and services reduce risk of some types of abuse, and will present factors impacting services 706 - Geriatrics, Financial Exploitation and Implementing Evidence effectiveness through data collected by San Francisco, Napa, and Montana APS.
+Researchers found that referrals and services reduce risk of some types of abuse, and will present factors impacting services effectiveness through data collected by San Francisco, Napa, and Montana APS.
 San Francisco and Montana APS will discuss their journey in adopting the ISO Matrix, and how the evidence-based practice continues to grow with the adoption of the ISO Matrix.
 Additionally, JUMP Technology Services, who runs the investigation and documentation system for these APS programs, will discuss their values in supporting evidence-based practice like the ISO Matrix.
 Challenges (along with strategies) to work collaboratively across disciplines will be addressed by the panel of APS, IT vendor, and researcher.
 This workshop is supported by the Administration for Community Living's Elder Justice Innovation Grant and State Grant to Enhance Adult Protective Services.